Dre Campbell Farm

 9. Bacillus thuringiensis

-Bacillus thuringiensis, or Bt, can also help control tent caterpillars.
-When the tent worms ingest Bt, they will die within a few days.
+Bacillus thuringiensis (Bt) can also help control tent caterpillars.
+When the tent worms ingest Bt, they die within a few days.

-You can find Bt in the form of sprays and drenches to apply to plants.
+You can find Bt in the form of sprays and drenches for plant application.
 The Bt kurstaki strain is most effective for tent caterpillars.

 10. Soapy Water

-One of the simplest methods to kill tent caterpillars and web worms is by thoroughly spraying them with soapy water.
-Mix 2 tablespoons of liquid soap (dawn dish soap is okay) into a spray bottle filled with a quart of water.
+One of the simplest methods to kill tent caterpillars and webworms is to thoroughly spray them with soapy water.
+Mix 2 tablespoons of liquid soap (Dawn dish soap is okay) into a quart of water in a spray bottle.

-The soap will suffocate the caterpillars by coating them in film and clogging their breathing holes.
-However, be sure to spray enough directly onto the caterpillars so it thoroughly soaks them.
+The soap will suffocate the caterpillars by coating them in a film and clogging their breathing holes.
+However, spray enough directly onto the caterpillars so it thoroughly soaks them.

-You can also drop the critters in a container with soap and water to drown them.
+You can also drown the critters in a container with soap and water.

 11. Horticultural Oil

-Apply the spray oil according to the directions as soon as you spot the caterpillars or their webbing tents.
+Apply the spray oil according to the directions when you spot the caterpillars or their webbing tents.

 12. Stiky™ Tree Wrap

-These tree wraps are an easy, natural option for controlling these hairy caterpillars.
-The wraps create a physical barrier around the trunk that prevents caterpillars from climbing upward.
+These tree wraps are an easy, natural way to control these hairy caterpillars.
+The wraps create a physical barrier around the trunk, preventing caterpillars from climbing upward.

-Follow the instructions that come with your purchase on how to apply it to the trees.
+Follow the instructions that come with your purchase for applying it to the trees.

 Takeaway